-While their use is on the rise, electric cars a tiny 0.15 per cent of the cars on our roads worldwide.
+While their use is on the rise, electric cars currently still only make up a tiny 0.15 per cent of the cars on our roads worldwide.
 In certain European countries, however, things look a little different: alongside the pioneering Norway, home to the electric vehicle capital of the world, things are also on the move in France, where the huge electric car sharing service Autolib is based.
 But when it comes to buying one, many consumers are still put off by the comparatively limited driving range of electric vehicles.

 The French startup EP Tender wants to make those worries a thing of the past.
 They’ve developed an innovative range-extending trailer that should allow cars to cover a range of up to 500 kilometers, plus the distance allowed by the car’s inner electric motor.
 Because such long journeys are pretty rare, the company is focusing on a rental system, meaning their potential clients don’t have to commit to a purchase.
 According to a survey done by the company, the majority of car journeys are short enough to be covered by an electric car without any need to recharge along the way – meaning that for the average car user, this range extending trailer will only be used very rarely.